sarahrose26/wdandcomputerprinciplesfall18/syllabus.md

 The main Student Technology Center (STC) to use for this class is the LaGuardia Co-op.
 There are other STCs on campus, but this is also where tutors will be available to meet with you.
 The LaGuardia Co-op is located at 541 LaGuardia Place.

 Make sure to save copies of your programs and back them up to other media (such as a flash drive or external hard drive).
 You can store copies of files on your NYU Home account as well.

+## Tutoring
+Tutors will be available throughout the semester.
+A link to tutoring hours will be located here once it is posted.